-- 200 where D is the water balance over a given period of time; P is the precipitation that represents water availability; and Eto represents the atmospheric water demand.
-Therefore, the SPEI combines the changes the atmospheric evaporative demand with the multiscalar nature of the SPI (Beguería et al., 2014), which allows the assessment of the response of different ecological, hydrological, and agricultural systems to drought (Vicente-Serrano et al., 2012).
-In consequence, it has been applied to a large variety of ecosystems across the world for identifying dry and wet conditions and evaluating drought recurrence (Potop et al., 2013; Vicente-Serrano et al., 2016; Salah et al., 2017; Sordo-Ward et al., 2017; Wang et al., 2018).
-It was also chosen for this study because the results of Vicente-Serrano et al. (2014) described how drought severity has increased in the past six decades (1954-2014) in natural, regulated, and highly regulated basins of the IP as a consequence of greater atmospheric evaporative demand resulting from temperature rise. - Eto is a climatic parameter that expresses the evaporating power of the atmosphere at a specific location and time of the year (Allen et al., 1998).
-In the absence of meteorological data required for applying the Penman-Monteith equation, which is recommended by the Food and Agriculture Organization (FAO) of the United Nations in the FAO Bulletin 56 (Allen et al., 1998), we used the method proposed by Hargreaves and Samani (1985).
-It is based on temperature data to estimate the Eto according to Equation 2:
+where D is the water balance over a given period of time, P is the precipitation that represents water availability, and Et0 represents the atmospheric water demand.
+Therefore, the SPEI combines the changes the atmospheric evaporative demand with the multiscalar nature of the SPI (Beguería et al., 2014), which allows for the assessment of the response of different ecological, hydrological, and agricultural systems to drought (Vicente-Serrano et al., 2012).
+In consequence, it has been applied to a large variety of ecosystems across the world for identifying dry and wet conditions and evaluating drought recurrence (Potop et al., 2013; Vicente-Serrano et al., 2016; Salah et al., 2018; Sordo-Ward et al., 2017; Wang et al., 2018).
+It was also chosen for this study because the results of Vicente-Serrano et al. (2014) described how drought severity has increased in the past 6 decades (1954-2014) in natural, regulated, and highly regulated basins of the IP as a consequence of greater atmospheric evaporative demand resulting from temperature rise.

+Et0 values are a climatic parameter that expresses the evaporating power of the atmosphere at a specific location and time of the year (Allen et al., 1998).
+In the absence of meteorological data required for applying the Penman-Monteith equation, which is recommended by the Food and Agriculture Organization (FAO) of the United Nations in the FAO bulletin 56 (Allen et al., 1998), we used the method proposed by Hargreaves and Samani (1985).
+It is based on temperature data to estimate the Et0 value according to Eq.
+(2):

-$$Eto = 0.408 Ch Ra (\sqrt{Tx - Tn}) + (Tm + 17.8),$$ (2)
+$$Et_0 = 0.0023 \cdot Ra \cdot \left(\sqrt{T_x - T_n}\right) \cdot (T_m + 17.8),$$ (2)

-where Ch = 0.0023; Ra is the extra-terrestrial radiation (derived from the latitude and the month of the year), and Tx, Tn, and Tm are the maximum, minimum and mean temperature respectively.
-By this method, we do not consider relative humidity and wind speed are also important factors for determining the vapour density above the soil surface and the aerodynamic resistance for vapor transport, which permit more realistic Eto values and better consequently drought assessment (Bittelli et al., 2008; Vicente- Serrano et al., 2010; WMO, 2012; Davarzani et al., 2014).
-However, even though the Penman-Monteith offers a more accurate estimation of reference Eto than the Hargreaves formula (López-Moreno et al., 2009; Tomas-Burguera et al., 2017), results of Vicente-Serrano et al., 2014 showed that Eto in Spain estimated by the Hargreaves-Samani method for the period 1961-2011 had the closest agreement with the Eto obtained by the Penman-Monteith method in terms of temporal evolution and magnitude respect over eleven other methods.
-These authors also found high correlations between Eto obtained by both methods in the NWIP.
+where 0.0023 is a constant value (Ra is the extraterrestrial radiation (derived from the latitude and the month of the year); and T_x , T_n , and T_m are the maximum, minimum, and mean temperature, respectively.
+By this method, we do not consider relative humidity and wind speed to also be important factors for determining the vapour density above the soil surface and the aerodynamic resistance for vapour transport, which permit more realistic Et0 values and consequently better drought assessment (Bittelli et al., 2008; Vicente-Serrano et al., 2010; WMO, 2012; Davarzani et al., 2014).
+However, even though the Penman-Monteith equation offers a more accurate estimation of reference Et0 values than the Hargreaves formula (López-Moreno et al., 2009; Tomas-Burguera et al., 2017), results of Vicente-Serrano et al. (2014) showed that Et0 values in Spain estimated by the Hargreaves-Samani method for the period of 1961-2011 had the closest agreement with the Et0 values obtained by the Penman-Monteith method in terms of temporal evolution and magnitude with respect to over 11 other methods.
+These authors also found high correlations between an Eto value obtained by both methods in the NWIP.

-The resultant D values in Equation 1 were aggregated at different time scales, following the same procedure as the SPI.
-230 According to Vicente-Serrano et al. (2010), Beguería et al. (2014), and Vicente-Serrano and Beguería (2016), the developers of the index, to calculate the SPEI at different time scales the most suitable statistical distribution to model the D series is the of the index, to calculate the SPEI at different time scales the most suitable statistical distribution to model the D s log-logistic distribution, which is given by Equation 3:
+The resultant D values in Eq.
+(1) were aggregated at different timescales, following the same procedure as the SPI.
+According to Vicente-Serrano et al. (2010), Beguería et al. (2014), and Vicente-Serrano and Beguería (2016), the developers of the index, to calculate the SPEI at different timescales, the most suitable statistical distribution to model the D series is the log-logistic distribution, which is given by Eq.
+(3):